jboss-developer/jboss-migration-center/_snippets/discover.md

 <br />
-JBoss Configuration Migration Tool (Early Access Software)
+JBoss Configuration Migration Tool (Early Access)
 ----------------------------------

 The JBoss Configuration Migration Tool is an early access project.
 This tool analyzes and migrates JBoss EAP 5 server configuration data to your JBoss EAP 6 installation.
 This tool also supports migrating server data from AS 5 to AS 6.
 Future versions will analyze server configurations for migrating from proprietary platforms (IBM, Oracle) to JBoss EAP 6.